hsfert/CornellBirdcallIdentification/README.md

 # Cornell Birdcall Identification
-140th Place Solution to Kaggle competition Cornell BirdCall Identification
+140th Place Solution to Kaggle competition [Cornell BirdCall Identification](https://www.kaggle.com/c/birdsong-recognition).

 The idea is that sound file can be converted to an "image" format and use the usual techquies of visual recognition to train and predict on the bird sound dataset.